kasslent/clc-digital-skills/_lessons/module-7.md

 * and much more!

 > Though WordPress by far is the most popular CMS in the world, there are many different CMS available.
-Have any of you (mentors too!) worked with a CMS before?
+Have any of you (mentors too!) worked with a CMS before in your jobs, or just for fun?

 ## What is WordPress?

 * primarily blogging software, but can also be used as a CMS
-* an online, open source (a.k.a. editable and free) website creation tool
+* an online, [open source](https://en.wikipedia.org/wiki/Open-source_software) (editable and free) website creation tool
 * can edit, publish content and manage the website using an interface, without having to edit the code or database (though you can if you want to!)
 * customizable core - can be extended and modified in anyway you please
-* written primarily in PHP but also requires HTML, CSS, JavaScript
+* written primarily in PHP but also requires HTML, CSS and JavaScript
-* uses PHP templates and a database to create and store content
+* uses PHP for template files
-  * with static HTML, you have to manually create a new document for every new page
+* uses a database to create and store content, vs "static" HTML where you have to manually create a new document for every new page

-Depending on your needs and level of customization, you may not need to write any code to get a website or blog up and running.
-That is another reason why WordPress is so popular - it allows people with no knowledge of code to create their own website fairly easily, and for free (not including hosting costs, which we will talk about in our last module!).
+Depending on your needs, you may not need to write any code to get a website or blog up and running.
+That is another reason why WordPress is so popular - it allows people with no knowledge of code to create their own website fairly easily, and for free!
+(Not including hosting costs)

 <div class="summary">

-What is a Blog, and how is it different from a website?
+### What is a blog, and how is it different from a website?

 </div>

 <div class="details">

-* the term blog is an abbreviation for weblog
+* the term blog is an abbreviation for *weblog*
 * blogs contain an ongoing collection of *posts and articles*, presented in chronological order
 * a website is a collection of pages, presented in whatever order the person creating the site prefers.
 Pages are *not time based*
 * a website **can** contain both a blog **and** standard informational pages